saptarshibhosale604/PersonalAssistant/README.md

 - Langchain framework
 - Python
 - SQL lite

-- The agent is using local llm and calls the tools
-	- But the model llama3.2:1b is not smart enough to use the tools
+# Features
+- LLM model
-- The agent is working with google gemini llm with tools
+    - Chatgpt, with tools
+    - Local LLM, no tools
+- can specify which tools to be interrupted and which tools dont need human in the loop
+- context remembering
+- Multi line user input

 # CLI // WORKING
 docker build -t personal_assistant .